Map of Lazio

 Piazza Venezia

-When visiting Rome, you’ll inevitably come across Piazza Venezia, one of the city’s most vibrant squares.
+When visiting Rome, you’ll inevitably come across Piazza Venezia, one of the city’s most busy squares.
 Dominated by the grand Vittoriano, a white marble monument honoring Italy’s first king, this square pulses with the energy of Rome.

 Top